 Next we will illustrate this approach a bit more concretely with our hypothetical pair of sites.

-Next go back and select your “Original site” again and duplicate that.
-Rename the copy, “Work Site” and then launch it in iWeb and repeat the process of removing everything but the “Work site” content.
+Next go back and make your other site the current site and then launch it in iWeb and repeat the process of removing everything but the “Work site” content.
+It will now look like this:

 Once you’ve done this for each site you have, make sure they work as you expect.
-If you make a mistake along the way you can always go back to the “Original Site” you started with.
+If you make a mistake along the way you can always go back to the “Original Site” you exported earlier and use that.

-Once you have separated the sites you can pick one to make it the current site and then use iWeb to edit the site or publish it to a folder or to .Mac.
+Once you have separated the sites you can pick one to make it the current site and then use iWeb to edit and publish the site independent of your other sites.

 A: The unfortunate short answer is that there isn’t a program that can convert a published site back into an iWeb file.